 It used to bother QVC’s “official cook host” when I would outsell him, sometime 2 or 3 times in a non-dedicated show.
 I never rubbed it in, but I heard he complained.
 Once, he came to me and bragged how many cookware sets he sold.
 I smiled and told him that was great and proceeded to tell him we sold twice that number in half the time.
 Hey, I wasn’t going to say anything until he did.

 My computer demos featured many colorful and moving displays.
 I also got permission from the new company (at that time) Google to show their search engine.
 I would ask a caller what their hobbies and interests were and then proceed to search for it on Google.
 There was a real sales spike when I would search for something like “coin collecting” and get hundreds of thousands of results in a second or two.

 Today, that demo would be old hat.
-But there have to be a zillion effective new demos that a host could do that would be so much better than standing there and telling me that “$125 gets it home.”
+But there have to be a zillion effective new demos that a host could do that would be so much better than standing there and telling me that “$125 gets it home” on their time payment plan.
 Of course, the customer needs to make 5 more similar payments before they can “keep it home.”
 That kind of EZ Pay pandering is so misleading.
 Shame on all the channels for doing it.
 And I’ll bet it doesn’t help to sell anything.
 Great training the hosts are getting these days!?